- The risk of HIV transmission to the baby is zero when using formula milk.

 If you have been on treatment for a while and it is working well, the risk during breastfeeding is low.
 It does however depend on your viral load, your own state of health, your baby’s health and how long you breastfeed the child.
 Breastfeeding is only recommended where formula feeding is not considered safe, for example in low income countries.

 Taking antiretroviral treatment substantially lowers the risk of passing on HIV through breast milk.
 Some estimates put the risk of transmission after birth at 1% if a woman breastfeeds for six months, and at almost 3% if she breastfeeds for one year.
 In most of the studies on which these figures are based however, not all the women were taking treatment for the whole time they were breastfeeding.
 The more recent PROMISE study, in which mothers received HIV treatment for the entire time of breastfeeding, estimated the risk of transmission at 0.3% after six months of breastfeeding and 0.6% after 12 months.
+Higher viral loads were associated with a greater risk of transmission.
 This study found two cases of babies acquiring HIV despite their mothers having an undetectable viral load at the time.

 If neither you nor your baby are on HIV treatment, it has been estimated that over two years of breastfeeding there is around a 20% chance of the child acquiring HIV.
 Giving food, formula or water in addition to breast milk (known as ‘mixed feeding’) in the absence of treatment does not lower the risk but makes HIV transmission more likely.